Vestis (VSTS)

 AI Analysis | Feedback

-Mr. Barber joined Vestis in June 2025.
-He previously had a distinguished 35-year career at UPS, where he most recently served as Chief Operating Officer, overseeing a complex global delivery network.
-He began his career at UPS as a delivery driver and held various leadership positions, including President of UPS International and President of UPS Europe.
-Mr. Barber has served on the boards of C.H.
-Robinson and previously on the boards of US Foods, UNICEF USA, and the Folks Center for International Business.
+Jim Barber joined Vestis in June 2025 and also serves as a member of the Board of Directors.
+He previously had a distinguished 35-year career at UPS, where he most recently served as Chief Operating Officer.
+In this role, he was responsible for overseeing a complex, global route-based delivery network.
+His career at UPS began as a delivery driver, and he held various leadership positions, including President of UPS International and President of UPS Europe.
+Mr. Barber has also served on the boards of multiple public companies.

-Bill Seward, Executive Vice President and Chief Operating Officer
+Bill Seward Executive Vice President, Chief Operating Officer

-Butch Bouchard, Executive Vice President, Chief Legal Officer, General Counsel & Corporate Secretary
+Butch Bouchard EVP, Chief Legal Officer, General Counsel & Corporate Secretary

-Mr. Bouchard joined Vestis in February 2025.
-He brings over 30 years of experience in legal and operational leadership roles, including 17 years as a public company General Counsel for Team, Inc.
+Butch Bouchard joined Vestis in February 2025 to serve as Executive Vice President, Chief Legal Officer, General Counsel & Corporate Secretary.
+He possesses over 30 years of experience in legal and operational leadership roles, including 17 years as a public company General Counsel.
+From January 2008 to January 2025, Mr. Bouchard served as Chief Legal Officer and General Counsel, and in various compliance and risk management roles for Team, Inc. (NYSE: TISI).

-Ms. Zacchio joined Vestis in October 2025.
-Prior to Vestis, she was Enterprise Chief Information Officer at Zelis, responsible for enterprise platforms, cybersecurity, and global technology.
-Before that, she served as Chief Information Officer of International Markets at Cigna, overseeing technology and teams across more than 30 countries.
+Wendy Zacchio joined Vestis in October 2025 as Senior Vice President, Chief Information Officer and Chief Digital Officer.
+Previously, Ms. Zacchio served as Enterprise Chief Information Officer at Zelis, where she was responsible for enterprise platforms, cybersecurity, and global technology.
+Before that, she was Chief Information Officer of International Markets at Cigna, overseeing technology and teams across more than 30 countries.

 AI Analysis | Feedback